TM© THE E-DITOR'S NOTE

 The cost of keeping a toxic employee who harms everyone around them

-Most organizations' claim to care about culture, psychological safety, and employee wellbeing.
-This is until the bully delivers results and that’s when everything changes and the conversation becomes more nuanced:
+Most organizations claim to care about culture, psychological safety, and employee wellbeing.
+This is until the toxic employee (aka, a bully) delivers results and that’s when everything changes and the conversation becomes more nuanced with phrases like: “that’s just their personality", “we can’t afford to lose them right now", “nobody else understands the process like they do” or “replacing them would create chaos", being used to control damage and what ultimately leads to whitewash.

-The employee everyone complains about, yet nobody takes measures against
+The toxic employee everyone complains about, yet nobody takes measures against

 Almost every organization has an employee who controls critical procedural knowledge and owns essential workflows, understands legacy systems, or has been around long enough to become institutionally embedded.
 This person could be someone either fairly competent or exceptionally so but they are also intimidating, emotionally volatile, dismissive, manipulative and consistently corrosive to team morale.
 HR receives complaints, managers hear concerns, peers quietly warn newcomers and then turnover begins clustering around them, however they remain.
 But this is not because leadership is unaware but because it has already calculated the operational cost of dealing with the issue and has already decided that it is too inconvenient.

-Sometimes the “irreplaceable expert” is not actually exceptional
+Sometimes the "high performer" is not actually exceptional

 One of the least discussed realities in corporate environments is that some employees are perceived as indispensable not because they are uniquely talented, but because authority, knowledge, access, and process ownership have been excessively concentrated around them over time.